eamanu/devguide/developers.rst

 - Florent Xicluna was given commit access on February 25 2010 by MvL, based on Antoine Pitrou's recommendation.

+- Jason R. Coombs was given commit access on February 23 2010 by Brett Cannon as part of a group sprinting on distutils2.

 - Dino Viehland was given SVN access on February 23 2010 by Brett Cannon, for backporting tests from IronPython.